Category Archives: Finding a Dog

 What happens next?

-I have had hundreds (literally) of enquiries for puppies, over the past year.
-I could have sold many, many puppies.
-I have a waiting list of carefully scrutinised, suitable owners.
-I am sure all responsible breeders, especially those who are Kennel Club Assured Breeders, will have gone through the same process.
+I have had hundreds (literally) of enquiries for puppies, over the past year and I could have sold many, many puppies.
+Each year I have a waiting list of carefully scrutinised, suitable owners.
+All responsible breeders, especially those who are Kennel Club Assured Breeders, will have gone through the same process.
 I have plenty of people on the reserve list.

 border collie puppies